Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

-The position of observer in the coordinate system is represented by the $O$ point in Figure \ref{figZ}, while the orange curve indicates the direction in which the photon traveling along the geodesic arrives at the observer.
-Moreover, the tangential vector of the photon geodesic at point $O$ is denoted as $\overrightarrow{OB}$, representing the projection of the tangent vector onto the three-dimensional subspace of the observer.
-The determination of the apparent position and shape of the black hole shadow in the observer plane, i.e., locating the photon that the observer can receive, necessitates the introduction of a celestial coordinate system $(\gamma, \chi)$.
-Specifically, the construction involves creating a three-dimensional sphere centered at $O$, with $OB$ as the radius.
-In the equatorial plane, the diameter $SS'$ aligns with $\tilde{e}_1$, and subsequently, the angle between $OS'$ and $\overrightarrow{OB}$ determines the first celestial coordinate $\gamma$.
-The central point $O'$ of the imaging plane lies on the line containing the diameter $SS'$ and is perpendicular to the equatorial plane, while $\overrightarrow{O'B'}$ represents the projection of the vector $\overrightarrow{OB}$ onto the imaging plane.
-The point $Q$ is designated as the intersection between the line connecting points $B'$ and $S$ and the three-dimensional sphere, while another celestial coordinate $\chi$ represents the angle formed by $OQ$ and $\tilde{e}_2$.
+In Figure \ref{figZ}, the observer's position within the coordinate system is denoted by point $O$, while the orange curve with an arrow originating from point $O$ represents the direction of light propagation.
+The vector $\overrightarrow{OB}$ denotes the tangential vector of the null geodesic at $O$.
+To further derive the black hole shadow and its corresponding image, one can construct a three-dimensional sphere with the $|\overrightarrow{OB}|$ as its radius and $O$ as the center, positioning the origin of the tetrad (\ref {OT1}) at point $S'$.
+The diameter $SS'$ of this three-dimensional sphere is on the same straight line as $\tilde{e}_1$.
+The rectangular plane positioned at point $S'$ serves as the screen for displaying the image of the black hole shadow.
+Therefore, the vector $\overrightarrow{OB}$ is projected onto the screen as the vector $\overrightarrow{O'B'}$.
+It is useful to introduce the celestial sphere coordinates $(\gamma, \chi)$ in order to determine the position of a photon from the observer's perspective.
+The vertical plane of the sphere intersects the plane ($O'BS$) at point $P$, and another celestial coordinate $\chi$ is defined as the angle between $OP$ and $\tilde{e}_2$.
 By employing celestial coordinates $(\gamma, \chi)$, the tangent vectors of null geodesics followed by photons, i.e., $s(\tau)=\{t(\tau), r(\tau), \theta(\tau), \varphi(\tau)\}$, in the observer's frame can be expressed as linear combinations of $(\tilde{e}_0, \tilde{e}_1, \tilde{e}_2, \tilde{e}_3)$, that is

 In the above equation, the negative sign before $\tilde{e}_0$ is introduced to ensure that the tangent vector points forward, while the symbol $\cdot$ denotes the partial derivative with respect to the affine parameter $\tau$.
 Since the trajectory of a photon is independent of its energy, for simplicity, one can set the energy of the photon observed by the camera to $1$, which is